Our Program at a Glance

 - Outside awards may also be used to replace your student summer earnings contribution, but not your parent contribution.

-- You could be one of the 1,000 undergraduates who shared about $4 million in funding, coordinated by the Student Employment Office and over 30 other departments, to do research with faculty.
+- You could be one of the 1,300 undergraduates who shared about $6 million in funding, coordinated by The Office of Undergraduate Research and Fellowships and over 40 other departments, to do research with faculty.